 How long have you been with Northrop Grumman?

 I joined Northrop Grumman in 2009, so I’ve been with the company for more than ten years.
 I was hired after graduating from the University of Idaho with my electrical engineering degree.
 I was happy to begin my career here, I’ve had the opportunity to work on some cool projects, and of course rockets!

 As far back as I can remember I’ve always been excited about space.
 I spent a lot of time building and launching model rockets as a young girl.
 I made my own propellant, too.
 I blew up stuff all the time – you could get away with anything on a dairy farm, especially back then!

 I went into engineering because I’ve always had a knack for electronics and taking things apart to see how they worked and putting them back together.
 I was fortunate to find a mentor who was an engineer and she was also into pyrotechnics like me, so I decided to become an electrical engineer.

 What kinds of things do you do here at Northrop Grumman?

-Rumor has it that you made earrings that look like OmegA?
+Rumor has it that you made space-themed earrings?